Historical Markers in Jackson County, North Carolina

 Jackson County Timeline

-This timeline provides a condensed summary of the historical journey of Jackson County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Jackson County, North Carolina.

 - 1796: Jackson County is established as part of Haywood County.